Multimodal Foundation Models for Early Disease Detection: Proposed Framework

 \subsection{End-to-End Reasoning Flow}

 This the chain-of-thought template that depicts the proposed framework's end-to-end reasoning process to supplement the modality-specific algorithms.
 This template shows how the whole thing works as a diagnostic workflow.
 The process starts with raw data preprocessing and modality-specific encoding, then moving on to cross-modal fusion and prediction, uncertainty estimates, explanation creation, and updates driven by feedback.
+This approach aligns with prior provenance-aware digital-twin systems that integrate explainability and lifecycle traceability for clinical AI \cite{mohsin_paxdt_2025}.